-You can take courses, go to conferences and do all the reading you can imagine on ways to become a successful business owner or entrepreneur, but nothing prepares you like hitting the trenches and getting out and trying it.
-We have learned so much even in the last couple of months that no amount of schooling or explanation from others could really encompass.
+You can take courses, go to conferences and do all the reading you can imagine on ways to become a successful business owner or entrepreneur, but nothing prepares you like hitting the trenches, digging deep, and trying it out for yourself.
+We have learned so much even in the last year or so that no amount of schooling or explanation from others could really encompass.
 If we had a time machine, we very well might go back and tell ourselves the following:

 1. Just do it!